SOME QUESTIONS AND ANSWERS

 Elenka: You collect records by Adam and the Ants.
 Why is this?

 Freek: Because they’re great!
-Early 1981 I watched Top Pop, a Dutch music TV-programme, that aired 30 seconds of Antmusic by Adam and the Ants.
-It was a revelation; this was what I had been waiting for, somewhere between Punk, New Wave and the New Romantics - exiting and colourful music.
+In February 1980 I watched Top Pop, a Dutch music TV-programme, that aired 30 seconds of Antmusic by Adam and the Ants.
+It was a revelation; this was what I had been waiting for, somewhere between Punk, New Wave and the New Romantics – exiting and colourful music.
 The next day I went to town and bought Antmusic, my first Adam and the Ants record.
 This time I remembered to write the title down.

 Elenka: What is the record you would never part with?